afiodorov/afiodorov.github.io/_posts/2015-04-14-Meeting-an-investment-banker.md

 I used to exhibit [just-world][jw] bias and "diss" charities but I am changing now.
 Moreover, the recent encounters motivated me too look into the effective altruism movement more carefully.
-May be, one day, I will join them too.
+May be, one day, I will join it too.

 [^1]: the Effective Altruism posts are not tagged, just searching for "altruism"
     results in 10 pages though